osisoft/OCS-Docs/Content_Portal/How_To_Guides/Add-Org/roles.md

 1. Use caution when granting the Account Administrator role, ideally using a different role for users and clients that should not be able to manage permissions.
 Clients should not generally be granted the Account Administrator role.

 1. If users from other organizations will be given a user account to log in to your tenant, consider creating a role for their specific organization so that their permissions can be managed explicitly.

+1. Use caution when denying permissions, as denying supersedes any allowed access to a role.
+In other words, if a user is allowed access via one role and denied access via another role, the user will not have access.
+For this reason, it is not allowed to deny permissions to the **Account Member** role, as this would deny the given permission to every user in the tenant.

 ## Creating a Role